MacOS/k8s-breakglass/docs/breakglass-escalation.md

 1. **Group Membership**: User belongs to one of the groups in `allowed.groups`
 2. **Direct Inclusion**: User is listed in `allowed.users`
 3. **Cluster Access**: Target cluster is in `allowed.clusters`
-4. **Conditions**: All specified conditions are met (time windows, environment, etc.)

-### Cluster matching details
+### Cluster Matching

-- The controller matches requested clusters against `spec.allowed.clusters` (exact match) and against the `spec.clusterConfigRefs` entries (which may contain cluster identifiers or names).
-Tests and webhook lookups rely on `Allowed.Clusters` to quickly find escalations for a target cluster; when authoring escalation objects, include cluster names that will be requested by clients (for example the `cluster` values used in the API).
-If you use `clusterConfigRefs`, make them contain recognizable identifiers (or the cluster name) used by callers.
+The controller matches requested clusters against `spec.allowed.clusters` and `spec.clusterConfigRefs`:

+- Use `allowed.clusters` with exact cluster names that clients will request
+- Use `clusterConfigRefs` to reference `ClusterConfig` resource names
+- Ensure the value used in webhook URLs matches these identifiers exactly

 ### Approval Requirements